JanTeske06/math_engine/README.md

 # Command Line Interface (CLI)

-Math Engine works directly from your terminal\!
-After installing via pip, you can use the command `math-engine` (or the short alias `calc`).
+Math Engine works directly from your terminal!
+After installing via pip, you can use the command `math-engine`, `calc` or `start`.

 ### 1\.
 Interactive Mode (REPL)